Crispy Springtime Fish Tacos with Ramps

 "I used Sitka Salmon Share's yelloweye.
 This might be the best fish I've ever used for fish tacos.
 It's perfectly firm with a fresh, sweet flavor.
 I foraged the ramps from a river bottom near our home.
 The flavor of these tacos was incredibly fresh with a little garlickiness from the ramps and tang from the salsa."

-8 oz of yelloweye—try it with dusky, lingcod, or halibut too!—cut into a thin strips
+- 8 oz of yelloweye, cut into a thin strips (try it with dusky, lingcod, or halibut too)

 Heat corn tortillas until warm and soft on a dry griddle at medium to medium-high heat (a few minutes each side).
 Place all tortillas on a plate and cover with a clean, dry cloth.